Meeting Time: July 22, 2021 at 5:30pm PDT

 • 159994fa-9009-4a99-b10f-658097dbb328

-Daphne Harris, Supporter and Friend about 3 years ago
+Daphne Harris, Supporter and Friend over 3 years ago

 Can HCD identify their relationships with Council members and the Mayor.
 Is there a reason there is no promotion of home ownership vs affordable housing (long term leasing disparity).
 Can you publish the outreach data showing how many individuals were reached, their districts and total number contacted and the method of contact for PUBLIC COMMENT and INPUT.